Trospium chloride: Pharmacokinetics

-Chemical properties
+Chemistry

 Anticholinergic drugs used to treat overactive bladder were all amines as of 2003.
 Quaternary ammonium cations in general are more hydrophilic than other amines and don't cross membranes well, so they tend to be poorly absorbed from the digestive system, and to not cross the blood–brain barrier.
 Oxybutynin, tolterodine, darifenacin, and solifenacin are tertiary amines while trospium chloride and propantheline are quaternary amines.

 History

 The synthesis of trospium was described by scientists from Dr. Robert Pfleger Chemische Fabrik GmbH, Heinz Bertholdt, Robert Pfleger, and Wolfram Schulz, in US.
 Pat.
 No. 3,480,626 (the US equivalent to DE119442), and its activity was first published in the literature in 1967.

 The first regulatory approval was granted in Germany in August 1999 to Madaus AG for Regurin 20 mg Tablets.
 Madaus is considered the originator for regulatory filings worldwide.
 The German filing was recognized throughout Europe under the Mutual Recognition Procedure.

 Madaus licensed the US rights to trospium chloride to Interneuron in 1999 and Interneuron ran clinical trials in the US to win FDA approval.
 Interneuron changed its name to Indevus in 2002 Indevus entered into a partnership with Odyssey Pharmaceuticals, a subsidiary of Pliva, to market the drug in April 2004, and won FDA approval for the drug, which it branded as Sanctura, in May 2004.
 The approval earned Indevus a milestone payment of $120M from Pliva, which had already paid Indevus $30 million at signing; the market for overactive bladder therapies was estimated to be worth $1.1 billion in 2004.
 In 2005 Pliva exited the relationship, selling its rights to Esprit Pharma, and in September 2007 Allergan acquired Esprit, and negotiated a new agreement with Indevus under which Allergan would completely take over the US manufacturing, regulatory approvals, and marketing.
 A month before, Indevus had received FDA approval for an extended release formulation that allowed once a day dosing, Sanctura XR.
 Indevus had developed intellectual property around the extended release formulation which it licensed to Madaus for most of the world.

-In 2012 the FDS approved the first generic version of the extended release formulation, granting approval to the ANDA that Watson Pharmaceuticals had filed in 2009.
+In 2012 the FDA approved the first generic version of the extended release formulation, granting approval to the ANDA that Watson Pharmaceuticals had filed in 2009.
 Annual sales in the US at that time were $67M.
 European patents had expired in 2009.

 As of 2016, the drug is available worldwide under many brand names and formulations, including oral, extended release, suppositories, and injections.